ankitbalodaworks/solar-connect/replit.md

 - `leads`: Solar installation leads with survey scheduling for PM Surya Ghar installations. **customerId is optional** to support WhatsApp-generated leads where only phone number is initially known
 - `serviceRequests`: Service/maintenance requests with issueType (Installation/Service-Repair/Other), urgency (Low/Medium/High), assignedTo, customerVillage, and status tracking. **customerId is optional** to support WhatsApp-generated requests where only phone number is initially known
 - `campaigns`: WhatsApp campaign management with targeting thresholds for customer segmentation
 - `messageTemplates`: WhatsApp interactive message templates with support for buttons, lists, and bilingual content (Hindi/English).
-Contains all 16 templates for campaign_lead and service_request flows in both English and Hindi
+Contains all 16 templates for campaign_lead and service_request flows in both English and Hindi. **Template Status Tracking**: Each template includes metaStatus (draft/pending/approved/rejected), metaTemplateId, metaStatusUpdatedAt, and submissionError fields for Meta approval workflow tracking
 - `conversationStates`: Tracks active WhatsApp conversations and their position in automated flows (campaign lead generation or service requests)
-- `whatsappLogs`: Complete audit trail of all WhatsApp messages sent/received with status tracking
+- `whatsappLogs`: Complete audit trail of all WhatsApp messages sent/received with status tracking.
+Supports filtering by customerPhone query parameter for conversation history views

 **Session Management**: Configured for connect-pg-simple (PostgreSQL session store)